dmitrychebayewski/airrotterdam/README.md

 ## Monitoring the air quality on the spot

-The value of the pollutant concentration, shown on the diagram, is an average of 3 recently taken measurements.
+The value of the pollutant concentration, shown on the diagram, is recently taken measurement.

 * Show next 3 pollutants' concentrations